nizamcse/defi-website/README.md

 const sql = `INSERT INTO ${this.tableName}
             (email, password, country, invite_code, role) VALUES (?,?,?,?,?)`;
 ```
+### Modified the .env inside backend directory to send email from gmail
 ## Frontend changes includes
 1. Created a component to display username
 2. Added a menu to wallet page to display username